 People scrounge cans because they have to have a little cash.
-I have tried scrounging cans with an able-bodied companion.
-Afoot a can scrounger simply cannot make more than a few dollars a day.
+I have tried scrounging cans with an ablebodied companion.
+Afoot a can scrounger simply cannot make more than a few dollars in a day.
 One can extract the necessities of life from the Dumpsters directly with far less effort than would be required to accumulate the equivalent value in cans.
+(These observations may not hold in places with container redemption laws.)

 Can scroungers, then, are people who must have small amounts of cash.
 These are drug addicts and winos, mostly the latter because the amounts of cash are so small.
 Spirits and drugs do, like all other commodities, turn up in Dumpsters and the scavenger will from time to time have a half bottle of a rather good wine with his dinner.
 But the wino cannot survive on these occasional finds; he must have his daily dose to stave off the DTs.
 All the cans he can carry will buy about three bottles of Wild Irish Rose.